Handbook home

 Intended learning outcomes

-- Be familiar with the corpus of Euripidean and Senecan drama in translation
+- Outline the corpus of Euripidean and Senecan drama in translation

-- Appreciate the culture and social history of 5th century Athens and imperial Rome through the lens of theatre and its social commentary
+- Analyse the culture and social history of 5th century Athens and imperial Rome through the lens of theatre and its social commentary

-- Be able to explain modern theoretical approaches to the study of ancient theatre, both as texts and in performance
+- Explain modern theoretical approaches to the study of ancient theatre, both as texts and in performance

-- Be able to conduct independent research using catalogued sources and bibliographic indexes
+- Conduct independent research using catalogued sources and bibliographic indexes

 Generic skills